-- 4.5.1 Invigilators are responsible for making sure face-to-face or online assessments run smoothly and according to The Open University's rules and regulations. - 4.5.2 If an invigilator has concerns that you have behaved inappropriately in an invigilated assessment or you have been found with unauthorised materials, they must report this to The Open University.
-If the misconduct is serious, your case may be referred to an ACO or to CDC. - 4.5.3 The invigilator will refer the case to the Academic Conduct team within Assessment, Credit and Qualifications who will decide if a case should be referred to the CDC.
+- 4.5.1 Invigilators or proctors are responsible for making sure face-to-face or online invigilated assessments run smoothly and according to The Open University's rules and regulations. - 4.5.2 If an invigilator has concerns that you have behaved inappropriately in an invigilated assessment or you have been found with unauthorised materials, they must report this to The Open University.
+If the misconduct is serious, your case may be referred to an ACO or to CDC.